pkuhugo/pkuhugo.github.io/_posts/2020-07-06-lending-club.md

 # Data description
 In this project, I mainly worked on LendingClub historical data from 2007 to 2018 on Kaggle.
 The dataset is 1.55 GB of Size including 2260701 loans and each of which has 150 associated features.

-On the other hand, the historical data include some features that are not immediately available when the borrowers create the personal loan.
+On the other hand, the historical data includes some features that are not immediately available when the borrowers create a personal loan.
 Thus, I used the latest data of the recently listed loans through LendingClub API.
 Only the features included in the listed loans would be used for model prediction, and other features in the historical data will be excluded.
 I will match the feature field between the two datasets.

 Match the data feature field:
 ```python